Nadia Kalinowska: Minimum 22-year term for stepdad who killed girl

 She will serve half her sentence in prison and half on licence.

-At Belfast Crown Court, Mr Justice O'Hara said what Abudl Wahab had done to Nadia was "brutal, merciless and outrageous" and the 22-year minimum tariff reflected the "sustained nature of brutality" he had inflicted on her.
+At Belfast Crown Court, Mr Justice O'Hara said what Abudl Wahab had done to Nadia was "brutal, merciless and outrageous" .

+He added the 22-year minimum tariff reflected the "sustained nature of brutality" he had inflicted on her.

 In January, a court had been told the schoolgirl was tortured and killed in her home in Fernagh Drive in Newtownabbey and details of the injuries inflicted on Nadia were given.